Disturbing video and a person questioned. Here are the key developments in the Nancy Guthrie case

 Investigators are said to be looking for footage from:

-Meanwhile, the Pima County Sheriff’s Department says investigators are sifting through the more than 18,000 tips the department has received since Guthrie was reported missing.
-The department says it’s received more than 4,000 tips in the 24 hours since surveillance photos and videos were released to the public.
+The person in the video is described as male, approximately 5’9” – 5’10” tall and having an average build.
+The backpack he was wearing in the video is identified as a black, 25-liter ‘Ozark Trail Hiker Pack.’

+Investigators are also said to be looking into evidence discovered at Guthrie’s home, including gloves.
+It is unclear if the gloves are connected with the person in the doorbell camera footage.

-Later that day, Savannah Guthrie shares a touching tribute to her mother on social media.
+Savannah Guthrie also shares a touching tribute to her mother on social media.

 The video features a short clip of a young Guthrie and her sister Annie smiling at the camera while handing their mother flowers, as well as a photo of the three siblings and their mother.